 Radcliffe’s founding commitment to women, gender, and society endures in our work.

 Harvard & the Legacy of Slavery

-The presidential initiative on Harvard and the Legacy of Slavery, announced by Harvard President Lawrence Bacow in 2019 and anchored at the Harvard Radcliffe Institute, is an effort to understand and address the enduring legacy of slavery within the University community.
+The presidential initiative on Harvard and the Legacy of Slavery, announced by Harvard President Lawrence Bacow in 2019 and anchored at Harvard Radcliffe Institute, is an effort to understand and address the enduring legacy of slavery within the University community.

 Climate Change Initiative

 HRI's Climate Change Initiative is an effort to explore the impacts of the climate crisis through an interdisciplinary lens and to address issues of climate justice—particularly the disproportionate effects on marginalized communities locally and globally.